Let us hold fast the confession of our hope without wavering, for He who promised is faithful. — Hebrews 10:23, NKJV

 — The Review and Herald, June 9, 1891

-Father God, my heart is humbled before You in grateful love for You are faithful to Your word.
-As Your child I know that I am weak and need Your blessings to rest upon me, so I press my petition to the throne of grace.
+Father God, my soul is melted in grateful love that You accept me as Your child.
+I walk by faith relying on the promises in Your word.
+I know how weak I am and how much I need Your blessings.
+I press my petition to the throne of grace, for You are my helper.
 I commit the keeping of my soul to You as my faithful Creator.
-Believing in Your promises, I walk by living faith knowing I will triumph through the grace of Christ!
+By living faith knowing I will triumph through the grace of Christ!